Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 Meaning, the darker the perspective for the reader, the better.

-But YA doesn’t have to be all dystopian worlds and teenage angst.
-There can be lighthearted plots like To All The Boys I’ve Loved Before.
+But YA doesn’t all have to be dystopian worlds and teenage angst.
+There can be lighthearted plots like To All The Boys I’ve Loved Before by Jenny Han.
 It all depends on the story YOU want to tell.

 Great Examples of Young Adult Books: